Montessori Quality Assurance

-Maria Montessori School is recognized and accredited by the Association Montessori Internationale and is a member of the Montessori Quality Assurance program.
-We are regularly visited by AMI consultants who assist the school in its efforts to offer quality Montessori education.
+Maria Montessori School is recognized and accredited by the Association Montessori Internationale and is a member of AMI Canada's Montessori Quality Assurance program.
+We are regularly visited by AMI consultants who assist the school in its efforts to offer high quality, authentic Montessori education.
 The AMI Certificate of Recognition is only issued to those schools who meet the criteria established.
 The school is pleased to be affiliated with the AMI and other member schools across Canada and throughout the world.

 Association Montessori Internationale

 Founded by Dr. Maria Montessori and her son, Mario in1929, the Association Montessori Internationale is a member of the United Nations through UNESCO and is the oldest international Montessori organization in the world.
 In founding the association, Dr. Montessori’s aims were to safeguard the original concepts from distortion and from diluting influences and to establish teacher training courses for those who wished to continue her work on behalf of the child.
 It is the policy of the school to hire only those teachers who hold a Montessori Teaching Certificate , for the appropriate level, granted by a recognized AMI training course.
 Classroom assistants are graduates of the AMI Assistants Training Course.

 In Canada, AMI is represented by AMI (Canada).